kubesphere/kubesphere/README.md

 ## What is KubeSphere

 [KubeSphere](https://kubesphere.io/) is an enterprise-grade multi-tenant container management platform that built on [Kubernetes](https://kubernetes.io).
 It provides an easy-to-use UI for users to create computing resources with a few clicks, which reduces the learning curve and empowers the DevOps teams.
-It greatly reduces the complexity of the daily work of development, testing, operation and maintenance, aiming to alleviate the pain spots of Kubernetes' storage, network, security and ease of use, etc.
+It greatly reduces the complexity of the daily work of development, testing, operation and maintenance, aiming to alleviate the pain points of Kubernetes' storage, network, security and ease of use, etc.

 > See this [document](https://docs.kubesphere.io/advanced-v2.0/zh-CN/introduction/intro/) that describes the KubeSphere landscape and details.